fostej26/AllergyPal/README.md

 that notifies them of any risk.

 ### Prerequisites:
-Install all packages using pip:
+1. Install all packages using pip:
    - Flask
-   - OpenAI
+   - OpenAI (pip install openai==0.28)
    - Tensorflow
    - Numpy
    - Pillow
+2. Obtain an OpenAI project API key and insert in app.py